10dai/Student-Activity/README.md

 General Overview of Course Uptake Since Inception

-Peak sign-up occured around the 28th of February
+Peak sign-up occured around the beginning of March

 Interest in the course continued a week to wrap-up